Academic Handbook Operations

 1. All non-recyclable waste needs to be disposed of in the non-recyclable waste bins on campus.
 We ask all members of the University to please make sure they are disposing of these items in the correct receptacle.

-2. Common non-recyclable waste examples are: bags and packaging, wet cardboard, ceramics (plates), mirrors, plastic cups and disposable cutlery, plastic cartons – unless specified, and crisp or snack packets.
+2. Common non-recyclable waste examples are bags and packaging, wet cardboard, ceramics (plates), mirrors, plastic cups and disposable cutlery, plastic cartons – unless specified -, and crisp or snack packets.
 Recyclable waste will generally advertise that it is recyclable.
-If you are unsure if any waste is recyclable, please research the item to ensure it is not being disposed of incorrectly.
+If you are unsure if any waste is recyclable, please research the item to ensure it is being disposed of correctly.

 Glass